 Step 5: Remove the Pan

-After 40 minutes, remove the pan from the oven and let it sit for about 2 to 3 minutes so the meat juices can redistribute thoroughly.
+After 40 minutes, remove the pan from the oven and let it sit for 2 to 3 minutes so the meat juices can be redistributed thoroughly.
 Then transfer the cooked ground turkey meat to a serving platter by using the spatula.

 How to Cook Ground Turkey